secretstartups/handbook/content/handbook/marketing/developer-relations/community-programs/open-source-program/_index.md

 *  **Not seek profit:** An organization can accept donations to sustain its work, but it can’t seek to make a profit by selling services, by charging for enhancements or add-ons, or by other means.
 * **Be publicly visible:** Both the applicant's GitLab.com group or self-managed instance and source code must be publicly visible and publicly available.

-Benefits of the GitLab for Open Source Program apply to a namespace.
-To qualify, every project in an applicant’s namespace must carry an OSI-approved open source license.
+**Please note:** Benefits of the GitLab for Open Source Program apply to a namespace.
-{: .alert .alert-info}
+To qualify for the program, every project in an applicant’s namespace must carry an OSI-approved open source license.

 #### Qualification exceptions